Building Inspection

 Knob-and-tube wiring itself is not prohibited, but it presents fire risks, especially when covered by blown-in insulation that prevents heat dissipation.
 We identify its presence, condition and risk areas in our inspection report.

 How much does a home inspection cost in Plateau-Mont-Royal?
-What is the price?+
+What is the price for pre-war triplexes?+

 Are you a certified InterNACHI home inspector in Plateau-Mont-Royal?+

 Yes.
-We are InterNACHI-certified (International Association of Certified Home Inspectors), IBC Network members, and professionally insured.
-As a home inspector, house inspector, property inspector and residential building inspector in Plateau-Mont-Royal, we meet the most demanding North American standards of practice.
+Our team is InterNACHI-certified, an IBC Network member, and carries professional liability insurance.
+For Plateau-Mont-Royal, this expertise is particularly important due to frequent corroded exterior staircases and local soil conditions (stone foundations).
+As a certified home inspector, house inspector, property inspector or residential building inspector in Plateau-Mont-Royal, we meet the most demanding North American standards of practice.

 Yes.
-The pre-purchase inspection (also called pre-buy inspection, buyer inspection or inspection before buying) in Plateau-Mont-Royal is our most requested service.
+The pre-purchase inspection in Plateau-Mont-Royal (also called pre-buy inspection, buyer inspection or inspection before buying) is our most requested service.
+For pre-war triplexes typical of Plateau-Mont-Royal, the pre-purchase inspection systematically documents signs of corroded exterior staircases and other recurring findings that influence purchase decisions or negotiation.
 We accommodate tight purchase offer timelines — the inspection clause typically provides 7-10 days to complete the inspection and receive the report.
 Our complete report is delivered within 24h*.

-Do you inspect condominiums, apartments and co-ownerships in Plateau-Mont-Royal?+
+Do you inspect condominiums and co-ownerships in Plateau-Mont-Royal?+

 Neighboring Boroughs